addibushman/startup2024/README.md

  - **DB/Login** - login button with username and password, as well as buttons to scroll through outfits

  - **WebSocket** - Page where you can view your friend's outfits and upload wardrobes for yourself

+ ## CSS Deliverable
+For this deliverable, I built out the structure of my application using CSS.

+ - **Header, Footer, and main content body**

+-  **Navigation Elements** - changed the color of anchor elements

+ - **Responsive to window resizing** - Page looks great on all window sizes and devices

+ - **Application elements** - good contrast between text and background

+ - **Application text content** - consitent fonts and colors throughout website

+ - **Application images** - All images are relevant and load properly